Skip to content

 • As previously said, the Kariye Mosque, as it is currently known, is temporarily closed, so don’t go there until the situation has altered.

-• To go to the Kariye Mosque, don’t take a taxi.
-It’s pricey, yet the walking tour will be an excellent way to learn about the city.
+• Don’t take a taxi to the Kariye Mosque.
+It’s pricey, yet the walking tour is an excellent way to learn about the city.

-• When the museum turns into a mosque, it’s most likely that you should dress respectfully.
+• When the museum turns into a mosque, you most likely should dress respectfully.

-Pro Tip: In Istanbul, don’t say “No” to any offers of tea, and it’s awkward and impolite in their culture.
-Instead, put your teaspoon on the top of your glass, and it does mean no more tea for you.
+Pro Tip: In Istanbul, don’t say “No” to any tea offers.
+It’s awkward and impolite in their culture.
+Instead, put your teaspoon on the top of your glass, which means no more tea.

 6- Live Like a Royal: the Dolmabahce Palace